-After living in Seattle, WA for 3.5 years and traveling internationally for half a year, I’ve been back on the island of Oahu since December, so it’s about time I wrote a blog post on my own home island!
-I’ve compiled a list of our favorite gems, from beaches to hiking to kombucha and all the delicious eateries in between on Oahu’s North Shore.
+After living in Seattle, WA for three years and traveling internationally for half a year, it’s time I wrote a blog post on my own home island!
+I’ve compiled a list of our favorite gems, from beaches to hiking to kombucha and all the delicious eateries on Oahu’s North Shore.

 My Chinese Grandmother’s family was born and raised in Haleiwa and worked in the pineapple plantations, so I feel a historical connection with this place.
 While Waikiki and downtown Honolulu have transformed over the years becoming tourist magnets and concrete jungles filled with tall skyscrapers and shops only the wealthy few can afford, Haleiwa remains relatively unaltered, standing still in time.
 With the regulation of “no building taller than a palm tree”, even McDonald’s and Starbucks (the only two chains I can think of in the area), are decorated in the same style as the buildings that surround it.

 There is something special about the North Shore that can only be experienced.
 As soon as you exit the H2 freeway and enter Haleiwa town, you turn off the AC, open the windows, and immediately sense the vibe change to slower-paced, friendly, and laid-back.
 Even the air smells fresher and more fragrant.
 There is virtually no honking, far more smiles, and lots of chickens.
 Nobody seems to be in a hurry here, and there’s an interesting mixture of locals coexisting with tourists experiencing this place for the first time.